 - A bachelor’s degree in a mechanical engineering program accredited by the ABET Engineering Accreditation Commission.
-Students who have not earned such a degree will be required to complete prerequisite (leveling) course work before starting the MSME program as determined by the MSME program administrator.
+Students who have not earned such a degree will be required to complete prerequisite (leveling) course work before starting the MSME program as determined by the MSME Graduate Coordinator

 - A demonstrated proficiency in the use of the English language, both spoken and written.

-- Approval of the MSME program administrator and the chair, Department of Mechanical Engineering.
+- Approval of the MSME Graduate Coordinator and the Chair of the Department of Mechanical Engineering.

 - Consideration for admission to the master of science in mechanical engineering program will also be given to one or more of the following: the applicant’s demonstrated commitment to his or her chosen field of study, socioeconomic background, first generation college graduate, multilingual proficiency, geographic region of residence and level of responsibility in other matters including extracurricular activities, employment, community service and family responsibilities.